Fate of $\kappa$-Minkowski space-time in non-relativistic (Galilean) and ultra-relativistic (Carrollian) regimes: - Minkowski space and deformed phase space algebra: A revisit

 where we can replace $P_0^2 \to E^2$, with $E$ being the energy as $P_0^2$ is a Casimir of the algebra \eqref{rev_carr_alg_eq2}.
 Here, in contrast to the Galilean case, we will have to make use of the tetrad instead of inverse of the tetrads for reasons discussed in the following paragraph.
 Now to delve into the deformed momentum space of the non commutative Carrollian particle, we need to first find out the flat momentum space metric of a Carrollian particle.
 To that end we rewrite the eigen value equation of the Casimir operator as

-where $\eta^{\mu\nu}_p$ represents the (2,0) metric of the Carrollian momentum space only.
-This is in contrast to the space-time metric of the Carroll space-time which was of (0,2) nature and, $\cg_{00}=0$,\, \, $\cg_{ij}= -\delta_{ij}$ \eqref{C1}.
+where $\eta^{\mu\nu}_p$ represents the metric in the form of contravariant tensor of rank (2,0) of the Carrollian momentum space only.
+This is in contrast to the space-time metric of the Carroll space-time which was of rank (0,2) with $\cg_{00}=0$\, and \, $\cg_{ij}= -\delta_{ij}$ \eqref{C1}.
 From this, it becomes apparent that we can readily deduce $\eta_p^{00}=1$ and all other metric components $\eta_p^{\rho\sigma}\, (\rho,\sigma\neq 0)$ to be zero.
 It is important to note that, since the time component of the Carrollian momentum $P_0$ has no contravariant counterpart, so in order to contract the covariant momentum components with momentum space metric in \eqref{carrcasimir} we can only pose the existence of a (2,0) metric ($\eta_p^{\mu\nu}$) of the Carrollian momentum space.
 So we shall use this metric i.e. $\eta_p^{\mu\nu}$ as deduced from \eqref{carrcasimir} for further calculations.
 Thus, it follows that a Carrollian particle manifests a one-dimensional differentiable momentum space along the energy axis while retaining a topological dimensionality of four.
 Equivalently it is only the time axis of the momentum space which inherits the deformed metric. \\ \\ Now using the tetrads ($E(P_0)$) of \eqref{tetradcarroll_2}, one can find the only non-vanishing component of the momentum space metric as,

 We should interpret this metric as diffeomorphism of the flat metric $\eta^{00}_p$.
 Now using the above one dimensional metric we can find the geodesic distance in the $p_0$ space between a chosen origin and an arbitrary point $P_0$ as